onefoursix/streamsets-redis-tls/README.md

 This workaround won't be necessary once StreamSets Engine v6.3 ships, as that version will include native TLS suport for Redis.
 In the meantime, this example may come in handy, and also serves as an example of how to deploy [sidecar containers](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/) alongside StreamSets engines when deploying on Kubernetes.

 Stunnel is a proxy that adds TLS encryption support for unencrypted clients.
 There are many examples online of using stunnel with Redis, such as [this one](https://redis.io/blog/stunnel-secure-redis-ssl/)  and [this one](https://www.digitalocean.com/community/tutorials/how-to-connect-to-managed-redis-over-tls-with-stunnel-and-redis-cli).
-With stunnel in place, StreamSets' Redis connectors connect to a stunnel server which handles interaction with the backend Redis server using TLS..
+With stunnel in place, StreamSets' Redis connectors connect to a stunnel server which handles interaction with the backend Redis server using TLS.

 ### Deployment Options
 For standalone StreamSets deployments, one can simply install stunnel on any available machine (including, for example, the same machine the StreamSets engine is on).